benelser/LearningToCode/Functions/readme.md

 ```

 # Function Arguments (args)
-Defined: *In programming, a value that is passed between programs, subroutines or functions.
+Defined: *In programming, value that is passed between programs, subroutines or functions.
 Arguments are independent items, or variables, that contain data or codes.
-When an argument is used to customize a program for a user, it is typically called a "parameter."*
+When an argument is used to customize program for user, it is typically called "parameter."*

 A go function being used and passing arguments to satisfy params
 ```go